 The SGB sector has an important role to play in achieving gender equality.
 If half the world’s population is left behind, significant progress on the SDGs is impossible.

-According to the International Finance Corporation, it amounts to nearly $320 billion in developing countries.
+According to the International Finance Corporation, this gap amounts to nearly $320 billion in developing countries.
 This lack of access to capital, due in part to investor bias, is a major constraint to growth.
 There is also reason to believe that this gap extends beyond financing into other support services, which studies suggest can be less effective for women relative to their male counterparts.
 Research from ANDE’s Global Accelerator Learning Initiative (GALI) finds that women-led businesses are less likely to apply to acceleration programs, and those that do receive this support are still less likely than their male counterparts to secure equity financing.

 "In 2019, ANDE announced an exciting partnership with USAID and the Visa Foundation to launch the ANDE Gender Equality Initiative (AGEI), which aims to support women as leaders, employees, and consumers in the emerging market SGB sector.
 As a pilot project under AGEI, each of ANDE’s eight regional chapters hosted a 9-12 month Gender Equality Action Lab.
 ANDE’s Action Lab uses a participatory design process in which a group of regional stakeholders, with deep and diverse experience and expertise on an issue, gather to define problems and then create and test potential solutions together."